 Other surface-based remote sensing includes all observations, excluding weather radars, which are made using remote sensing instrumentation located at a fixed site.
 These systems are wide ranging in their methods of observation, but primarily result in a measurement profile representative of the atmosphere above the sites.
 Examples of systems in this category are wind profiling radars, lidars, radiometers, ground-based GNSS receivers, HF Radar.

 The majority of the metadata regarding these systems are incorporated within the WMO defined BUFR message and thus are only reported along with the data for each sounding.
-It is thus very important that the Site Metadata Maintainer and the Network Metadata Manager ensure that the transmitted metadata are valid and accurate for each reported sounding.
+It is thus very important that the Observing Facility Metadata Maintainer and the Network Metadata Manager ensure that the transmitted metadata are valid and accurate for each reported sounding.

 These systems often use advance flagging techniques to identify measurements that do not meet the data quality criteria and it is mandatory to include this information within the metadata that is transmitted with each message.
 This relates to elements 8-01 to 8-05 of WMDS (Data quality) which are mandatory/conditional for phase 2.